 As part of their job they might chase unpaid debts, or at least inform you they need chasing.
 They’ll enter receipts on to the system for your purchases, and generally take care of the burden of ensuring your accounting is correct.

 This can include tax preparations, or even managing payroll runs.

 Having a bookkeeper has been described as having your own freelance finance person, and many businesses use both a bookkeeper and an accountant.

 The accountant will step in at certain times of the year to assist with compliance needs, or adopt more of an advisory role across the year – watching your profit and loss, for example, and warning of problems or pointing out opportunities.

 An accountant will probably be required to create reports if you need to apply for financing, or if you need to audit.

-It’s always wise to do a background check of potential accountants you’re looking to use and check their accreditation, which you can usually do online.
+When choosing an accountant, it’s always wise to do a background check on those you’re considering and check their accreditation, which you can usually do online.